The author spent a year teaching English in Kraków, Poland.

-Situated at the foot of the Carpathian Mountains on the banks of the Vistula river, Kraków is Poland's second largest city.
+Situated at the foot of the Carpathian Mountains on the banks of the Vistula river, Kraków (also known as Krakow or Cracow in English) is Poland's second-largest city.
 Dating back to the 7th century, the city was the capital of Poland from 1038 to 1569.
 A center of Polish academic, cultural and economic life during this period, the city continues to be a fascinating place to visit.

 I spent a year living in Kraków, working as a teacher of English as a foreign language.
 It is a beautiful city and was a great place to live.
 With its large student population, Kraków is an old place with a young, vibrant energy.
 Famous for its nightlife, the clubs and bars are full of activity from dusk till dawn.